 Cooling-off period: cancelling the contract

-If you are contracting as a consumer, you may cancel the contract at any time within seven working days, beginning on the day after you received the hard-copy document(s).
+If you are contracting as a consumer, you may cancel the contract at any time within 14 calendar days, beginning on the day after you received the hard-copy document(s).
 To cancel the contract, you must inform us in writing.
 You must also return the document(s) to us as soon as reasonably practicable, and at your own cost.
 Where you have cancelled the Contract between us in line with the above, you will receive a full refund of the charges paid for the document(s), plus any applicable delivery charges.
 We will process the refund due to you as soon as possible and, in any case, within 30 days of the day on which you gave notice of cancellation.
 We will usually refund any money received from you using the same method originally used by you to pay for the document(s).
 You have a legal obligation to take reasonable care of the document(s) while they are in your possession.
 If you fail to comply with this obligation, we may have a right of action against you for compensation.

 7.4 Requests to use the whole or any part of an ABPI Resource within your own documents or resources should be made using the application form (Word, 146KB).

 7.5 Please apply to OHE and PMCPA directly using links on their pages for licences to use any of their publications and resources.

 7.6 Linking to the website: You may link to our home page, provided you do so in a way that is fair and legal and does not damage our reputation or take advantage of it, but you must not establish a link in such a way as to suggest any form of association, approval or endorsement on our part where none exists.
 You must not establish a link from any website that is not owned by you.